Human Resources Department Shrinks as Outsourcing Rises

 Develop a demanded specialization to future-proof your career.

 While it seems like it’s contrary to the previous option of being cross-functional, it’s a good idea to zoom in on a specific skill that takes time to learn and become an expert in, and make it your own.
 Find a way to work this into tasks you do regularly.
 For example, in the era of analytics and data-infused business decision-making, an HR specialist can first learn statistics, then learn programming in R or Python to create actionable metrics and visualizations that people actually care about.
-Once you have the skill, it becomes a valuable part of your repertoire and part of your brand, informed by your other career experience.
+Once you have the skill, it becomes a valuable part of your repertoire, informed by your other career experience.

 Rebrand and reinvent yourself to stay current and stay relevant, moving toward your intended path.
 Even if it zigzags or goes off track, you’re building your brand on a story of progression.
 Here is my example: